BielRoig/hfeb-guide/content/docs/advanced-lines/_index.md

 A Scrounger-based line that works around most graveyard hate without needing a second creature in hand.
 Requires Shifter to be non-summoning sick.
 The key idea: pitch Hermit Druid to Survival repeatedly until one resolves with Hermit still in the graveyard.

-> ⚠️ If the opponent has more than four mana and Withered Wretch on the battlefield, committing to this line is not safe.
+> ⚠️ If the opponent has more than four mana and Withered Wretch, committing to this line is not 100% safe.

 <p class="graveyard-order"><strong>Graveyard order (top to bottom):<br>
 </strong>Battlefield Scrounger<br>